wverestek/reaxXtract/README.md

-# reaXtract
+# reaxXtract
-reaXtract is a python tool to extract reactions from molecular dynamics simulations with the reax force field.
+reaxXtract is a python tool to extract reactions from molecular dynamics simulations with the reax force field.

 At the moment this is just some rough code I put together and far from being finished or fully capable of an automatic analysis, reaction rates etc.

-What reaXtract does:
+What reaxXtract does:
 - extracting reactions from reaxff bond files by identifying changed connectivity
 - print reacting atom IDs to the console
 - For each reaction found two pictures (before/after) are created in subfolder 'reaxff.bond.file'.dir

-What reaXtract does not (yet?):
+What reaxXtract does not (yet?):
 - take into account positions
 - take into account unbonded interactions (catalysts, etc.)
 - generate SMILES, SMART etc. output